P-38H-5-LO "Japanese Sandman II" Serial No 42-66905

 Kari Dawson-Ekeland (daughter of Dawson)

 "He didn't go by Junior he used II.
 He retired from the USAF as a Major, went on to get a PhD and was a Econ Professor and rancher.
 Interestingly I was under the assumption that my Dad had been shot down but that may have been latter in his career.
 He passed away in 1995.
 His brother Roy Dawson was a navigator in the military.
-His Childen are: Anita Armold, Danielle Neal, Kari Dawson-Ekeland and Dolphus R. Dawson III."
+His children are: Anita Armold, Danielle Neal, Kari Dawson-Ekeland and Dolphus R. Dawson III."

 References

-Pacific Ghosts CD-ROM - includes this wreck prior to recovery
+Pacific Ghosts CD-ROM (2001) includes this wreck

 Contribute Information